cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - `H_2(x, y) = z`, where `x`, `y`, `z` are fixed-length byte arrays.

 All hash functions in the protocol are modeled as random oracles.
-Let `k` be the prover's private key, and `Y = k * G` be its corresponding public key, for the fixed generator `G` of `GG`.
+Let `k` be the Server's private key, and `Y = k * G` be its corresponding public key, for the fixed generator `G` of `GG`.
 This public key is also referred to as a commitment to the OPRF key `k`.
-Let x be the byte array that is the verifier's input to the OPRF protocol (this can be of arbitrary length).
+Let x be the byte array that is the Server's input to the OPRF protocol (this can be of arbitrary length).
 We provide an overview of the protocol below as an introduction to the general flow.
 We will describe the functionality using interface function calls in {{api}}.

-The OPRF protocol begins with V blinding its input for the OPRF evaluator such that it appears uniformly distributed from GG.
-The verifier then multiplies the blinded value by its secret key and outputs the resulting element.
-To finish the protocol, V then removes its blind and uses H_2 to hash the result (along with a domain separating label DST) yielding an output.
+The OPRF protocol begins with Client blinding its input for the OPRF evaluator such that it appears uniformly distributed from GG.
+The Server then multiplies the blinded value by its private key and returns the resulting element.
+To finish the protocol, Client then removes its blind and uses H_2 to hash the result (along with a domain separating label DST) yielding an output.
 This flow is illustrated below.

 ~~~
-     Verifier(x)                   Prover(k)
+     Client(x)                   Server(k)
   ----------------------------------------------------------
      r <-$ GF(p)
      M = rH_1(x)